 Educate your teen on the cost of fuel, how its price can fluctuate, and ways to avoid spending too much money at the pump.
-According to the U.S. Energy Information Administration, the price of a gallon of gasoline increased from $2.42 in January 2021 to $3.27 in September 2021, a 35% increase.
+According to the U.S. Energy Information Administration, the price of a gallon of gasoline increased from $2.42 in January 2021 to $4.32 in March 2022.

 Gasoline expenditure for every car depends on mileage and the type of automobile.
 According to the American Automobile Association’s (AAA) “Your Driving Costs 2021” report, fuel costs for a small sedan run around 6.84 cents per mile, while gas for a midsize pickup truck costs 11.64 cents per mile.
 If a teenage driver with a midsize truck drives 10,000 miles per year, they can expect to spend around $1,164 annually on gasoline, depending on the cost per gallon.